• Nationwide deliveryonly £15+vat

 Incorporating a timber frame with a protective white polyurethane finish, PU finishes are known for both their durability and stylish appearance.
 The moisture-resistant

-preferred finish for kitchens and bathrooms.
+design makes it the preferred finish for kitchens and bathrooms.

 White PVC